Chapter 54 BWV 112 Der Herr ist mein getreuer Hirt

-A close study of this ritornello allied to the text will give a splendid insight into Bach's approach to musical invention.
-The opening idea is derived directly from the first chorale phrase thereby linking them inextricably together.
+A close study of this ritornello, allied to the text, will give a splendid insight into Bach's approach to musical invention.
+The opening idea is derived directly from the first chorale phrase, thereby linking the two movements inextricably together.
 The melodic ideas are suggestive of both the sturdy reliability of God's power to anoint and the physical action of the pouring of the oil.
 Thought, faith, image, traditional hymn and motion are perfectly encapsulated and combined in less than twenty bars of finely focused music.

 The middle section (from bar 75) takes us into the minor but with no diminution of energy or conviction.
 We have reached the pouring of the Holy Spirit and so triplets now predominate.
 There are significant melismas on the word Freuden----joy----emphasising the inevitable human reaction to God's anointment.
 When the tenor reprises the initial melody, the upper soprano line is almost orgasmic in its portrayal of uninhibited bliss (from bar 96).

 Yet again, the last aria is vital in establishing the principal theme, crux and disposition of the entire work.